-You can borrow books for three weeks from any library in Norfolk free of charge.
+You can borrow books, magazines, eBooks and eAudiobooks for three weeks free of charge.

-There is a charge for DVDs, CDs and cassettes.
-You can borrow them for one-week periods, except for top titles, which have a two-day loan period.
-They can’t be renewed.
-Read more information about borrowing DVDs, CDs and cassettes.
+There is a hire charge for borrowing entertainment DVDs, music CDs and console games.
+You can borrow them for one-week periods, except for top title DVDs which have a two-day loan period.
+They cannot be renewed.

 You can renew books up to three times, as long as no-one else has requested them.
-You can renew online, in person at any library, or by phoning our renewals line on 0344 800 8020 during weekday office hours.
+You can renew online, in person at any library, using our mobile app, or by phoning our renewals line on 0344 800 8020 during weekday office hours.

-To renew or reserve books online, or to check your account, you’ll need to know your library card number and your PIN number.
+To renew, reserve or check your account online or in the app, you’ll need to know your library card number and PIN.

 If you don’t know your PIN, fill in our online form and we'll send you an email with a link for resetting your PIN.

-Sign up to our pre-overdue notification service and we’ll send you an email reminder three days before your items are due back.
+Sign up to our email reminder service and we’ll send you an email three days before your items are due back.
 You can set this up in the personal details section of your online account.
 (If you’ve already signed up and aren’t getting your notifications, check your spam or junk folders.)

 Please note that this is a courtesy service only, and it remains the responsibility of the customer to return any borrowed items by the due date.